Reading Schools Fund

 What do we want to fund?

-We are looking to fund projects and purchases that will help your school achieve Reading School accreditation.
+We are looking to fund projects and purchases that will help your setting and learners achieve Reading School accreditation.
 Grants of up to £500 are available to purchase:

 - Books or reading materials for your school